 Fear is another emotion that holds people back from getting a full experience of life.
 Read about emotional control, practice it, and talk to people that have a great sense of when they should cry and when they should laugh.
 You’ll be able to harness the power of emotions and use them to greatly amplify the efforts you are taking towards our goals.

 Set up as many habits and routines as you believe are practical for your own life.
-Having a general wake up routine, then have another one for when you wake up late, and yet another one for the weekends.
 Eliminate the time wasted when you dilly dally around thinking about what your next action should be.
-Then when it comes to being fun and spontaneous with the people you love, drop the routines and have fun!
+Then, when it comes to being fun and spontaneous with the people you love, drop the routines and have fun!

 The underlying goal behind all of these pillars should be to maintain a balance and reap maximum pleasure from each area of your life.
 You’ll notice that as you reach such balance each pillar will help you in your personal growth.
 Have a great day!